er1czz/er1czz.github.io/blog/writeup/Athena.md

 # AWS Athena is based on Presto SQL, which may take some time to get comfortable with.
 note:
 - Athena query is case sensitive (can be different functions);
+- In Athena, if you select certain section with cursor, Athena will only run the selected section;
-- Creating tables can only be done in Athena not PyAthena (to date);
+- To date, creating tables can only be done in Athena not PyAthena;
 - Quotation " " is different from ' '.
+- Be patient.
+Often the error is caused by typo, especially the extra *comma* before **FROM**;
+- Once you ran a complicated query successfully, make a copy for future use.

 ## 1. [Setup](https://aws.amazon.com/blogs/machine-learning/run-sql-queries-from-your-sagemaker-notebooks-using-amazon-athena/) (assume you have installed the perm to access AWS S3)
 import sys